-BioMarin RareConnections™: Uncommon Support for Rare Disease
+BioMarin RareConnections™: Uncommon Support for PKU (phenylketonuria)

-KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are approved to reduce blood Phe levels in people with a certain type of Phenylketonuria (PKU).
-KUVAN is to be used with a Phe-restricted diet.
+KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are prescription medicines used to lower blood Phe levels in adults and children over one month of age with a certain type of Phenylketonuria (PKU).
+KUVAN is to be used along with a Phe-restricted diet.

+What is the most important information I should know about KUVAN?
 KUVAN can cause serious side effects, including:

-Severe allergic reactions.
-Stop taking KUVAN and get medical help right away if you develop any of these symptoms of a severe allergic reaction:
+Severe allergic reactions including anaphylaxis.
+Stop taking KUVAN and get medical help right away if you develop any of these signs or symptoms of a severe allergic reaction:

-Wheezing or trouble breathing
+Wheezing, coughing, or trouble breathing

 Blood in your vomit or stool